manh1707/ComicApp/README.md

 # comic_app
-Manga app written in flutter and using firebase as back-end Some funtion in my app:
+Manga app written in flutter and using firebase as back-end Some funtionality in my app:
 - SignIn/SignUp
 - Show detail of comic
 - Read comic